Worker’s compensation history

 An Illinois workers’ compensation lawyer can understand the law and help determine how a case should be handled.

 Illinois workers comp laws

-The Illinois Workers’ Compensation Commission helps resolve disputes that arise between an employee and an employer concerning work related injuries or illness.
+The Illinois Workers’ Compensation Commission helps resolve disputes that arise between an employee and an employer concerning work-related injuries or illness.
 There are two steps that may be taken when a claim is made:

 - It is first tried by an arbitrator.
 This decision may then be reviewed by a panel made up of three commissioners.

-- The case may then be appealed in circuit court, Appellate Court, and the Illinois Supreme Court.
+- The case may then be appealed in the circuit court, Appellate Court, and the Illinois Supreme Court.

-Even though Illinois has not adopted the opt out plan, it’s uncertain how long they’ll hold out.
-It is believed that geographical location and politics can influence a state’s decision to allow the opt out option.
+Even though Illinois has not adopted the opt-out plan, it’s uncertain how long they’ll hold out.
+It is believed that geographical location and politics can influence a state’s decision to allow the opt-out option.
 The Association for Responsible Alternatives to Workers’ Compensation (ARAWC) is an association created to look at the long-term goals in targeted states.
 While aware of the nuances this can create, their goal is national, to take this option to every state.

 An Illinois workers’ compensation attorney can help make sense of the laws surrounding this legislation and what can be done.